cetz-package/cetz/src/draw/shapes.typ

 /// Draws a circular segment.
 ///
-/// #example(```
+/// ```typc example
 /// arc((0,0), start: 45deg, stop: 135deg)
 /// arc((0,-0.5), start: 45deg, delta: 90deg, mode: "CLOSE")
 /// arc((0,-1), stop: 135deg, delta: 90deg, mode: "PIE")
-/// ```)
+/// ```
 ///
 /// Note that two of the three angle arguments (`start`, `stop` and `delta`) must be set.
 /// The current position `()` gets updated to the arc's end coordinate (anchor `arc-end`).
 ///
-/// == parameters
-///
-/// = Styling
-/// *Root:* `arc`\
-/// == Keys
-///   #show-parameter-block("radius", ("number", "array"), [The radius of the arc.
-An elliptical arc can be created by passing a tuple of numbers where the first element is the x radius and the second element is the y radius.], default: 1)
-///   #show-parameter-block("mode", ("string",), [The options are: "OPEN" no additional lines are drawn so just the arc is shown; "CLOSE" a line is drawn from the start to the end of the arc creating a circular segment; "PIE" lines are drawn from the start and end of the arc to the origin creating a circular sector.], default: "OPEN")
-///   #show-parameter-block("update-position", ("bool",), [Update the current canvas position to the arc's end point (anchor `"arc-end"`).
-///     This overrides the default of `true`, that allows chaining of (arc) elements.], default: true)
-///
-/// = Anchors
-///   Supports border and path anchors.
-///   / arc-start: The position at which the arc's curve starts, this is the default.
-///   / arc-end: The position of the arc's curve end.
-///   / arc-center: The midpoint of the arc's curve.
-///   / center: The center of the arc, this position changes depending on if the arc is closed or not.
-///   / chord-center: Center of chord of the arc drawn between the start and end point.
-///   / origin: The origin of the arc's circle.
-///
 /// - position (coordinate): Position to place the arc at.
 /// - start (auto,angle): The angle at which the arc should start.
 Remember that `0deg` points directly towards the right and `90deg` points up.
 /// - stop (auto,angle): The angle at which the arc should stop.
 /// - delta (auto,angle): The change in angle away start or stop.
-/// - name (none,string):
+/// - name (none,str):
-/// - anchor (none, string):
+/// - anchor (none, str):
 /// - ..style (style):
+///
+/// ## Styling
+/// *Root*: `arc`\
+/// - radius (number, array) = 1: The radius of the arc.
+An elliptical arc can be created by passing a tuple of numbers where the first element is the x radius and the second element is the y radius.
+/// - mode (str) = "OPEN": The options are: "OPEN" no additional lines are drawn so just the arc is shown; "CLOSE" a line is drawn from the start to the end of the arc creating a circular segment; "PIE" lines are drawn from the start and end of the arc to the origin creating a circular sector.
+/// - update-position (bool) = true: Update the current canvas position to the arc's end point (anchor `"arc-end"`).
+This overrides the default of `true`, that allows chaining of (arc) elements.
+///
+/// ## Anchors
+/// Supports border and path anchors.
+/// - **arc-start** The position at which the arc's curve starts, this is the default.
+/// - **arc-end** The position of the arc's curve end.
+/// - **arc-center** The midpoint of the arc's curve.
+/// - **center** The center of the arc, this position changes depending on if the arc is closed or not.
+/// - **chord-center** Center of chord of the arc drawn between the start and end point.
+/// - **origin** The origin of the arc's circle.
 #let arc(
   position,
   start: auto,